Cannabinoid-Related Funding Opportunities From NCCIH

 December 8, 2018

 The National Center for Complementary and Integrative Health (NCCIH) supports rigorous scientific investigation of natural products such as the cannabis plant and its components (e.g., cannabinoids and terpenes).
 The following funding opportunities could be used to support meritorious cannabinoid-related research.
 Funded projects must follow all Federal laws related to cannabis, including getting a determination from the Drug Enforcement Administration about whether site registration is necessary (all studies) and finding out whether the Food and Drug Administration will require an Investigational New Drug submission (human studies).
-For an updated list of all NCCIH funding opportunities, visit nccih.nih.gov/grants/funding.
+For an updated list of all NCCIH funding opportunities, visit nccih.nih.gov/grants/funding-opportunities.

 Exploring the Mechanisms Underlying Analgesic Properties of Minor Cannabinoids and Terpenes (R01, R21; NOT-AT-19-008 and NOT-AT-19-009).
 NCCIH has issued Notices of Intent to publish Funding Opportunity Announcements (FOAs) to support research on minor cannabinoids and terpenes from the cannabis plant related to pain and nociception.
 For these FOAs, minor cannabinoids are defined as any and all cannabinoids from the cannabis plant other than ∆9-tetrahydrocannabinol (∆9-THC).
 This initiative will support basic and/or mechanistic studies in model organisms and/or human subjects aiming to identify, describe, and predict if minor cannabinoids and/or terpenes can help treat pain.
 The FOAs are expected to be published in January 2019 with an expected application due date in March 2019.
 NCCIH intends to commit up to $3 million to this effort in FY 2019.